 Auditability theory is concerned with those aspects of governance needed by organizations to ensure successful achievement of mission goals and objectives.
-As organizations focus on proper governance and due diligence in processes and practices, the results include an increased emphasis on auditability in operations.
-In this sense, auditability is more about "making things auditable" than it is about conducting an audit or an inspection (Power, 1996, p.
+As organizations focus on governance in processes and practices, the results include an increased emphasis on auditability.
+This focus on auditability is more about "making things auditable" than it is about conducting an audit or an inspection (Power, 1996, p.
 289).
-In making things auditable, organizations establish and actively manage an institutionally acceptable knowledge management system supporting their governance of processes and practices (Power, 1996, 2007).
-Although auditability is traditionally concerned with an organization's financial operations, auditability theory can also be applied to an organization's contract management operations (Rendon & Rendon, 2015).
-As organizations increase the contracting out of required supplies and services, the organization's corporate governance structure and the structure's impact on contract success, especially contracts in support of major acquisition projects, have been emerging research topics in the project management literature.
-Frame (1999) stressed the importance of competent personnel for ensuring the success of an organization's projects and contracts.
-Rollins and Lanza (2005) discussed the need for a solid corporate governance structure as well as a renewed emphasis on strong internal controls as a response to the increase in project fraud incidents.
-Crawford and Helm (2009) also discussed governance in public sector organizations and the role projects play in ensuring accountability, transparency, control, compliance, risk management, consistency in delivery, value for money, and stakeholder engagement.
-Past research has also identified the importance of process capability and process maturity in an organization's ability to achieve its goals and objectives.
+Making things auditable is about organizations establishing institutionally acceptable knowledge management systems supporting their organizational processes and practices (Power, 1996, 2007).
+In past research, auditability theory has been applied to an organization's contract management processes and practices (Rendon & Rendon, 2015).
+With contracting now considered an organizational core competency, an organization's processes and practices impact on mission success has been an emerging research topic in the project management literature.
+Research findings have reflected the importance of competent personnel for ensuring the success of an organization's contracts (Frame, 1999); the need for strong processes, practices, and internal controls as a response to the increase in procurement fraud incidents (Rollins & Lanza, 2005); and the importance of ensuring accountability, integrity, and transparency in public sector organizations (Crawford & Helm, 2009).
+Past research has also identified the importance of process capability and process maturity in an organization's mission success.
 Rendon (2015) explored the importance of assessing contract management process maturity in U.S. Navy contracting organizations.
-Frame (1999) and Kerzner (2001) stressed the importance of capable organizational processes for ensuring the success of an organization's projects.
-The main components of auditability theory, competent personnel, capable processes, and effective internal controls form the basis for auditability theory (Rendon & Rendon, 2015, p.
+Frame (1999) and Kerzner (2001) stressed the importance of capable processes for ensuring project success.
+The main components of auditability theory-competent personnel, capable processes, and effective internal controls-form the foundation for auditability theory (Rendon & Rendon, 2015, p.
 712).
 Thus, organizations need a competent workforce, capable processes, and effective internal controls to ensure mission success.
 Individual competence will lead to greater success in performing contract management tasks and activities just as organizational process maturity will ensure consistent and improved results for the organization (Frame, 1999; Kerzner, 2013; Wysocki, 2004).